simonwhatley/govuk-service-assessments/src/content/version-1/standard-09.md

 ---
 caption: Standard 9
-title: Standard 9
-description: Create a service that is simple and intuitive enough that users succeed first time, unaided.
+title: Create a service that is simple and intuitive enough that users succeed first time, unaided.
 tags:
   - standard
   - version-1